-The YWCA’s women’s economic empowerment and permanent housing program provides apartments, skill and job training, and domestic violence recovery services to women and their children making the transition to an independent life.
+The YWCA’s women’s economic empowerment and extended housing program provides apartments, skill and job training, and domestic violence recovery services to victims their children making the transition to an independent life.

 Jeffris Flats Apartments, Downtown Janesville

 Fleeing an abuser often leaves women and children homeless and in need of training and support to recover and gain independence and self-sufficiency.